CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/VXLAN-Active-Active-Mode.md

 {{< img src = "/images/cumulus-linux/vxlan-active-active-example.png" >}}
 <!-- vale on -->
-This commands in this example configure:
+The commands in this example configure:
 - MLAG between leaf01 and leaf02, and between leaf03 and leaf04.
 - BGP unnumbered on all leafs and spines.
 - A single VXLAN device (vxlan48) on each leaf.
 VLAN 10 maps to VNI 10 and VLAN 20 to VNI 20.
 The VXLAN device is part of the default bridge `br_default`.
 - The anycast IP address 10.0.1.12 on leaf01 and leaf02, and 10.0.1.34 on leaf03 and leaf04.
 - Layer 2 bonds that link server01 to leaf01 and leaf02, and server03 to leaf03 and leaf04.
+The example shows the server01 and server03 `/etc/network/interfaces` file configuration.

 {{< tabs "TabID113 ">}}
 {{< tab "NVUE Commands ">}}